Skip to the main content.

 The remedies for fuel contamination are not rocket science.
 We've done blog posts on them before, but since it's a major problem for users, it's always useful to repeat the information sometimes.
 When fuel handlers are surveyed on the issue of preventing fuel contamination issues, the common suggestions are usually the best:

-Buy from reputable sources - to prevent the likelihood of microbe, water or particulate contaminant problems from being passed on to you, the user.
-A reputable fuel distributor who turns over a higher volume of fuel is more likely to be on top of preventing these problems.
+To prevent the likelihood of microbe, water, or particulate contaminant problems from being passed on to you, the user.
+A reputable fuel distributor who turns over a higher fuel volume is more likely to be on top of preventing these problems.

 You may be interested in these other posts: